Miagao: Buses

 Several bus companies operate in Miagao.
 Buses that ply the Iloilo-Antique, Iloilo-Caticlan via San Jose, and Iloilo-Manila routes pass by the municipality every day.
 Ceres Liner by Vallacar Transit passes by Miagao almost every 30 minutes on its way to Iloilo from Antique and vice versa.

 Manila bound buses also pass by Miagao.
 Dimple Star Transport, Gasat/Valisno Transport, and Ceres Liner pass by Miagao every morning on their way to Manila.
 In addition, RM Liner also heads to Manila everyday but passes by Miagao early in the evening.

 Jeepneys

 Jeepneys serve the Miagao-Iloilo City route more frequently than buses.
 The typical jeepney can contain around 22 to as many as 34 or more passengers.
 The town is mainly served by Miagao-Iloilo City bound jeepneys but San Joaquin-Iloilo City bound jeepneys also serve the area.
 These jeepneys generally pass by every 10–20 minutes so catching a jeepney bound for Iloilo City is not a problem.

 Several mountain barangays of Miagao are also served by jeepneys because smaller modes of transportation aren't usually strong enough to climb steep and unpaved roads.
-In that case, habal-habal or plain motocycles can also be used.
+In that case, habal-habal or plain motorcycles can also be used.

 Jeepneys serving the hinterlands of the municipality include regular routes from the poblacion area to the following barangays: